 ANTH 333 Human Biological Variation

 A detailed examination of the data and methods used to analyze human biological variation, with an emphasis on phenotypic traits.
-Variation is examined in blood types, protein and enzyme polymorphisms, DNA markers, anthropometrics, skin color, dental measures, and dermatoglyphics.
-Variation is analyzed in relationship to sex, age, natural selection, adaptation, and population history.
-A substantial part of the course consists of in-class lab experience in the measurement of variation and the application of analytic methods and their interpretation.
+Variation is examined in craniometrics, anthropometrics, osteometrics, skin color, dental measures, and dermatoglyphics.
+Variation is analyzed in relationship to sex, age, natural selection, and population history.
+A substantial part of the course consists of in- class lab experience in the measurement and analysis of variation.
 (LA, WS2)

 Prerequisite: ANTH 130.